Radiological Technology

 name Number of people Related academic societies, etc.

-First Class Radiation Protection Supervisor 17 people National qualification
+First Class Radiation Protection Supervisor 17 people Ministry of education

-Class 1 Working Environment Measurement Expert 1 person National qualification
+Class 1 Working Environment Measurement Expert 1 person ministry of Health, Labor and Welfare notation

-Radiation equipment manager Five people Certified by the Japan Radiological Technologists Association
+Radiation equipment manager 4 people Japan Society of Radiological Technologists Certification

 Disaster support certified radiological technologist 2 people